TheChymera/chymeric_tutorials/source/_posts/2013-10-02-neurogentoo.markdown

   1. Add ```PORTDIR_OVERLAY="/usr/local/portage/neurogentoo"``` (or whatever directory you prefer) to your ```/etc/portage/make.conf``` file
   2. Run ```git clone -b neurogentoo https://github.com/TheChymera/sci.git /usr/local/portage/neurogentoo``` (or whatever other directory you previously chose).

-Alternatively you can just add the neurogentoo overlay instead of gentoo-science - as it is a fork of it (also contains everything gentoo-science does) and I update it frequently.
+Alternatively, you can just add the NeuroGentoo overlay instead of gentoo-science - as it is a fork of it (also contains everything gentoo-science does) and I update it frequently.

-## NeuroGentoo!
+# NeuroGentoo!

-Now that you read, understood, and followed the instructions above - **How-To NeuroGentoo** boils down to the following:
+Now that you read, understood, and followed the instructions above - **How-To: NeuroGentoo** boils down to the following:

-#### Emerge!
+### Emerge!

 The stable versions are at your fingertips - if you want anything newer you will just have to [tell Portage](http://wiki.gentoo.org/wiki/Knowledge_Base:Unmasking_a_package).

-{% codeblock get yourself - or instance - PsychoPy: %}
+{% codeblock get yourself - for instance - PsychoPy: %}
 emerge psychopy
 {% endcodeblock %}

-#### Contribute!
+### Contribute!

 Yes, NeuroGentoo is supported by Gentoo users and neuroscientists (if you are here you may well be at least one of those) - we do not have paid employees nor do we make a direct profit from this.